-• Spark is Liberty Global's innovation initiative designed to source ideas to tackle real business challenges, using the collective innovative spirit of our employees.
+Spark is Liberty Global's innovation initiative designed to source ideas to tackle real business challenges, using the collective innovative spirit of our employees.
+What they told us and what we are doing:

 - The successful campaign, "Help our Street Cabinets beat the heat," led to the testing and implementation of Phase Changing Material being used in our street cabinets to help reduce the heat which can lead to outages during the hotter summer months. - Another campaign in 2019 focused on the automation of reoccurring tasks throughout the business; Meet F.R.I.D.A.Y Fast Reliable Intelligent Digital Assistant for You.
 The campaign received over 25 ideas; of which six have been implemented thus far.
 From these ideas we have already saved over 500 hours, equivalent to around 25K. - Our Spark innovation training program (Matchbox) was implemented across our entire footprint in 2019; the program further supports and invests in our employees utilizing digital technology to solve social problems and inspire change.